 - To provide and maintain high quality water service for existing development and to expand services to proposed developments when cost effective. - a.
 Extend water lines in an efficient manner into portions of the Village not currently served, when the development potential warrants such expansion. - b.
-A portion of the additional capacity should be allotted for future commercial or industrial development. - Investigate the feasibility of adding a municipal sewer service to the Village. - a.
+A portion of the additional capacity should be allotted for future commercial or industrial development. - Investigate the feasibility of adding a municipal sewer service to the Village.

+- a.
 The plan recognizes that the lack of sewer places a limit on the density of future development and recommends that the zoning ordinance limit future parcel size based on the current lack of sewer. - b.
-Consider permitting large developments to provide their own self-contained "community systems" in order for them to build at more urban densities. - Increase the residential development opportunities to attract new residents to the Village to try to increase the enrollment within the Wilbur E. Bills Elementary School.

-- To continue to provide recreational opportunities within the Village and to continue to keep parks accessible to the residents of the Village. - a.
+Consider permitting large developments to provide their own self-contained "community systems" in order for them to build at more urban densities. - To provide beautification, community enrichment, and historic preservation. - Pursue grants for public and private funding. - Maintain and update parks and recreation equipment. - Explore options to development of green space and walkable. - To continue to provide recreational opportunities within the Village and to continue to keep parks accessible to the residents of the Village. - a.
 All future developments should provide pedestrian connections to the park system and that future developments beyond the access of existing recreational facilities should be provided with such facilities. - To promote public awareness of the Village planning process to try to establish a high level of public involvement to the planning process. - a.
 Update the zoning ordinance to maximize the opportunity for the public to participate in the planning and zoning process. - Continue to maintain and enhance the police and fire services within the Village - a.
 Consult with local police and fire officials regarding proposed developments to ensure safety and fire fighting concerns are adequately addressed. - Develop a comprehensive system of sidewalks that are a safe and convenient means of pedestrian accessibility throughout the Village. - a.
 Creation of a sidewalk plan to prioritize sidewalk repair.
 The priorities should include safe pathways to uses heavily patronized by young children unable to drive such as schools and parks. - b.
-Develop an ordinance establishing responsibility for future repairs of the sidewalks and establishing methods of public finding of the improvements, including special assessments and the use of general fund monies. - c.
+Develop an ordinance establishing responsibility for future repairs of the sidewalks and establishing methods of public funding of the improvements, including special assessments and the use of general fund monies. - c.
 Update the zoning ordinance to require new developments to install sidewalks in compliance with the Village sidewalk plan as part of site plan approval.